CodeWizardJ/fullstack-todo-app/README.md

 ## Summary

-This project is a sample project of a todo application as a SaaS product, requiring auth login.
+This project is a simple project of a todo application as a SaaS product.

 ## Technologies